Eric1543/Bamazon-Manager/ReadMe.md

-This is a program that allows a manager of bamazon read and write access to the products mysql database.
+This is a program that allows a manager of bamazon read and write access to the products database in mysql.

 Here are screenshots of a linear progression through the bamazonManager.js program, beginning with the main menu screen, which permits 4 choices to the user - View All Products, View Low Inventory, Add to Item, and Add New Item.